LabGuy94/LabGuy94/README.md

 - 📫 How to reach me: LabGuy94#6666 and labdev@bbox3.com

 ### About Me ###
-Hey, I'm LabGuy94 and welcome to my [Github Profile](https://github.com/LabGuy94)
+Hey, I'm LabGuy94 and welcome to my [Github Profile](https://github.com/LabGuy94), if you desire, check out my repositories!

 ### Languages ###